novajslabs/nova.js/CONTRIBUTING.md

 If you want to contribute new hooks, fixing bugs or improving existing ones, [go directly to the issues](https://github.com/novajslabs/nova.js/issues), create a new one or select one from the list that is not assigned.
 Then comment that you want to solve it.
 We will reply to you as soon as possible.

-If the issue is assigned to you, please (follow our requirements)[#contribution-requirements] so that your pull request can be accepted.
+If the issue is assigned to you, please (follow our requirements)[https://github.com/novajslabs/nova.js/blob/main/CONTRIBUTING.md#contribution-requirements] so that your pull request can be accepted.

 ### Filling Issues